**Disclosure-This post is sponsored by Consumer Advocates.

 Freelook period is when you can take a look at your coverage and policy and decide if you want to cancel.
 There is usually a timeframe of a few days with this.

 Pre-existing Conditions.
 It’s always recommended that you get pet insurance when you first bring your pet home but if you adopt or you decide to get pet insurance later on in your dog’s life, make sure to check your provider to see how they handle pre-exisiting conditions.
-Most insurances are NOT going to cover pre-existing conditions.
+Even the best pet insurance companies are NOT going to cover pre-existing conditions.

 For instance, if I would have picked up Leroy’s insurance later on in life again, after he had reports of eating rocks, most likely none of his care would have been covered.
 Congenital and hereditary conditions are covered by some insurances, but make sure to research to see if there are any limits or restrictions on coverage.
 Read more about pre-existing conditions here.